![]() |

 Speed, in this context, was not about performance.
 It was about preserving margin.

 Higher on the route, the angle steepened.
 Holds improved, but so did exposure.
 Looking down no longer provided useful information—only distance.
-The climbing settled into a rhythm: place gear, move, reassess.
+We shifted to traditional belayed climbing The climbing settled into a rhythm: place gear, move, reassess.

 Not fast.
 Not slow.
 Just continuous.